publicity article idea tips

 Many authors can turn each chapter title into an article or segment idea.

-Here’s an article idea from that chapter title: 5 ways to identify your customer’s problems so you can provide solutions.
+We can turn that chapter title into this article idea: “5 ways to identify your customer’s problems so you can provide solutions.”

-2. Write down the questions you hear most about your book’s topic.
+2. Capture the questions you hear most about your book’s topic.

 If the people you’re talking to about this subject have the same questions over and over, others will, too.